PRayno/MoveOnCourseCatalogueBundle/README.md

 It provides 2 commands :
 - import a course catalogue from a CSV to MoveOn
-- deactivate a liste of course in the MoveOn course catalogue
+- deactivate a list of courses in the MoveOn course catalogue

 ## Installation
 Install the library via Composer by running the following command: